 This program is designed to provide insurance coverage on pasture, rangeland and forage acres, based on precipitation (Rainfall Index).
 The Rainfall Index uses National Oceanic and Atmospheric Administration (NOAA) Climate Prediction Center data in approximately 17-mile grids.
 When the final grid index falls below your "trigger grid index," you may receive an indemnity.

-*PCI is not currently available in Washington.
+*PCI is not currently available in Washington or Montana.